Home | Send Feedback | Share on Bluesky |

 Error Handling

-One significant difference to fetch is that ky throws an exception (HTTPError) if the response status code is not between 200 and 299.
+One significant difference to the Fetch API is that Ky throws an exception (HTTPError) if the response status code is not between 200 and 299.

-In this demo application, the URL /notfound returns a 404 status code.
-Fetch treats this as a normal response, does not throw an exception but sets the response.ok property to false.
-Fetch only throws exceptions when the request fails because of a network issue (server down, domain invalid, ...).
+The URL /notfound in this demo application returns a 404 status code.
+Fetch treats this as a normal response, not throwing an exception but setting the response.ok property to false.
+Fetch only throws exceptions when the request fails because of a network issue (e.g., server down, domain invalid).

 let response = await fetch('http://localhost:8080/notfound');